devi31/frontend_solidity/README_Frontend.md

 1. Install metamask and connect it to the local host to get some free test ethers.
 2. Install npm package

+## Description

+This project is a simple example of how to interact with a smart contract from a frontend.
+The HTML code provided is a simple frontend for a smart contract.
+The contract has three functions: getInitialValue, addition, and subtract.
+The getInitialValue function returns the initial value of the contract.
+The addition function adds a specified amount to the initial value, and the subtract function subtracts a specified amount from the initial value.

+The frontend code uses the web3 library to interact with the smart contract.
+The web3.eth.requestAccounts function gets the list of accounts that the user has access to.
+The contract.methods.addition(value).send({ from: account }) function calls the addition function on the contract, and the value parameter is the amount to be added.
+The result.events.ValueChanged.returnValues[0] property returns the new value of the contract.

+The add and subtract functions in the frontend code use the web3.eth.requestAccounts function to get the user's account, and then they call the corresponding function on the contract.
+The new value of the contract is then displayed on the frontend.

 ## Getting Started

 ### Connecting metamask to localhost